dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 An implementation MUST provide a way to periodically check for OTrP policy changes.
 This can be done in any implementation-specific manner, such as:

-A) The Broker might call into the Agent at an interval previously specified by the Agent.
+A) The Broker might call into the OTrP Agent at an interval previously specified by the OTrP Agent.
    This approach requires that the Broker be capable of running a periodic timer.

-B) The Broker might be informed when an existing TA is invoked, and call into the Agent if more time has passed than was previously specified by the Agent.
+B) The Broker might be informed when an existing TA is invoked, and call into the OTrP Agent if more time has passed than was previously specified by the OTrP Agent.
 This approach allows the device to go to sleep for a potentially long period of time.

-C) The Broker might be informed when any attestation attempt determines that the device is out of compliance, and call into the Agent to remediate.
+C) The Broker might be informed when any attestation attempt determines that the device is out of compliance, and call into the OTrP Agent to remediate.

 The Broker informs the OTrP Agent by invoking an appropriate "RequestPolicyCheck" API.
 The OTrP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to,